 \section{Related Work}

-We review and discuss the most closely related work in three aspects, i.e., CVE information quality, patch analysis, and patch applications.

-\textbf{CVE Information Quality.} As vulnerability databases (e.g., NVD) are accumulating a massive collection of vulnerabilities, there arises a growing concern about the information quality of CVE entries.
-Nguyen and Massacci \cite{nguyen2013reliability} uncover the unreliability of the vulnerable version data in NVD.
-To improve its reliability, Nguyen et al. \cite{nguyen2016automatic} and Dashevskyi et al. \cite{dashevskyi2018screening} develop tools to determine whether older versions are affected by a newly disclosed vulnerability.
-Basically, if an older version contains the lines of source code that were changed to fix a vulnerability, this version is considered as affected by the vulnerability.
-Dong et al. \cite{dong2019towards} identify vulnerable software names and versions from vulnerability reports, and find that vulnerability data-bases miss truly vulnerable versions or falsely include non-vulnerable versions.
-Chen et al. \cite{chen2020automated} identify open-source libraries affected by a vulnerability.
-Chaparro et al. \cite{chaparro2017detecting} detect the absence of reproduction steps and expected behavior in vulnerability descriptions.
-Mu et al. \cite{mu2018understanding} show the prevalence of missing reproduction information in vulnerability reports.
-Jo et al. \cite{jo2020gapfinder} identify semantic inconsistencies within the cybersecurity domain. \tocheck{These works are focused on different aspects of vulnerability information.
-Following this direction, our work is focused on the patch of a vulnerability, and tries to identify patches for a vulnerability from combined sources of vulnerability reports.}
+\textbf{CVE Information Quality.} Nguyen and Massacci~\cite{nguyen2013reliability} uncover~the unreliability of the vulnerable version data~in~NVD.
+To improve~its~reliability, Nguyen et al.~\cite{nguyen2016automatic}~and Dashevskyi et al.~\cite{dashevskyi2018screening} develop~tools~to determine whether older versions~are~affected~by a newly disclosed vulnerability.
+Dong~et~al. \cite{dong2019towards} identify vulnerable software~names~and versions from vulnerability reports,~and~find~that~vulnerability~data-bases miss truly vulnerable versions or falsely include non-vulnerable versions.
+Chen~et~al.~\cite{chen2020automated} identify open-source libraries affected~by~a vulnerability.
+Chaparro et al.~\cite{chaparro2017detecting} detect the absence of reproduction steps~ and expected behavior in vulnerability descriptions.
+Mu et al.~\cite{mu2018understanding} show the prevalence of missing reproduction information in vulnerability reports.
+Jo et al.~\cite{jo2020gapfinder} identify semantic inconsistencies within the cybersecurity domain. \tocheck{These works are focused~on~different aspects of vulnerability information.
+Following this direction, our work is focused~on~the patch~of a vulnerability.}

-A closely related work is from Tan et al. \cite{Tan2021locating}.
-They use a learning-to-rank algorithm to rank commits in a repository so that patch commits to a CVE are ranked in top positions.
-However, they make two assumptions: i) the repository of the affected software of a CVE is known, which is not practical and requires manual efforts; and ii) a CVE has a one-to-one mapping to its patches, which does not always hold (Sec. \ref{sec:cardinality}).
-Instead, \tool has no such assumptions.
+A closely related work is from Tan et al.~\cite{Tan2021locating}.
+They use a learning-to-rank algorithm to rank commits in a repository so that patch~commits to a CVE are ranked in top positions.
+However, they~make~two~assumptions: i) the repository of the affected software~of~a~CVE~is~known, which is not practical and requires manual efforts; and ii) a CVE has a one-to-one mapping to its patches, which~does~not~always hold (Sec.~\ref{sec:cardinality}).
+Instead,~\tool has no such assumptions.